CenCalRuby/test-doubles/presentation.md

 ---

 # Mocks
+--

+* Acts very similar to a stub

+--

+* Sets an expectation that something will happen

+--

+* Best used for command methods, such as mailers or loggers

 ---

-# Testing .share for player

-With stub:
+## With stub:

 ```ruby
 describe '.share' do